An inflation gauge tracked by the Federal Reserve falls to its lowest point in 2 years

 The inflation index showed that prices rose 3.8% in May from 12 months earlier, down sharply from a 4.4% year-over-year surge in April.
 And from April to May, prices ticked up just 0.1%.

 Still, last month's progress in easing overall inflation was tempered by an elevated reading of “core” prices, a category that excludes volatile food and energy costs.
-That underscored the Fed's belief that it will need to keep raising interest rates to conquer high inflation.
+The increase underscored the Fed's belief that it will need to keep raising interest rates to conquer high inflation.

 Core prices rose 4.6% in May from a year earlier, down slightly from the annual increase of 4.7% in April.
 It was the fifth straight month that the core figure was either 4.6% or 4.7% — a sign that the Fed's streak of 10 rate hikes over the past 15 months hasn't subdued all categories of prices.
 From April to May, core prices increased 0.3%, a pace that, if it lasts, would keep inflation well above the Fed's 2% target.